Alhambra Dog Bite Lawyers

 Pasteurella Infection

 Pasteurella is a type of bacteria commonly carried by dogs and cats.
-While most people have no issues with this bacteria, a dog bite or scratch can introduce the bacteria into the body, leading to infection.
+While most people have no issues with this bacterium, a dog bite or scratch can introduce the bacterium into the body, leading to infection.

 Pasteurella infections can cause a range of complications, including soft tissue and eye infections, cellulitis, necrotizing fasciitis (also known as “flesh-eating disease”), arthritis, and meningitis.
 These infections can be serious and require extensive medical care and specialized medications.
 The associated medical expenses can be significant.